The game of life: a videopodcast to discuss inequality, social mobility and Colombia

 🎧 Watch or listen The game of life videopodcast on all platforms:

-📌 New episodes coming soon.
+📌 New episodes every week.